The motion picture of the

 From the parallax of the posts around the ring in different sections of the film it is obvious that (at least) 2 cameras were used to shoot the fight scenes; compare these images showing frames from different parts of the film:

 Also, the images from the right camera are generally darker than those from the left.
-(Note one of Kerry's photographers at ringside, with his camera sitting on the edge of the floor, in the bottom right corner of the right image.
+(Note, in the bottom right corner of the right image, one of Kerry's photographers at ringside, with his camera sitting on the edge of the mat.
 He took most of the photos that were soon after published in the newspapers.)

 Contents of the film